 Dogs With Epilepsy

-If you’ve ever witnessed a dog in the throws of an epileptic seizure you know the petrified feeling of terror and helplessness as your best buddy endures the spastic convulsions of irratic brain function–And you dread it happening again!
+If you’ve ever witnessed a dog in the throes of an epileptic seizure you know the petrified feeling of terror and helplessness as your best buddy endures the spastic convulsions of erratic brain function–And you dread, it happens again!